The journal focuses on field of Hematopoietic stem cell transplantation and cell therapies.

 |ARTICLE TYPE||TITLE||ABSTRACT||WORD LIMIT

-Manuscripts containing original research in cell therapy with blood cells (See About Blood Cell Therapy’s AIMS AND SCOPE) are considered for publication.
-Your original article should include the following sections: Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgments, Authors’ Contribution, Conflict of Interest Disclosure, References, and Figure Legends.
+Manuscripts containing original research in cell therapy with blood cells (See About Blood Cell Therapy’s Aims and Scope) are considered for publication.
+Your original article should include the following sections: Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgments, Author Contributions, Conflicts of Interest Disclosure, References, and Figure Legends.
 For size limits of the manuscript, see the table above.

 BLOOD CELL THERAPY can accept a limited number of case reports.
 It is critical that the reports provide new information having an important clinical impact on cell therapies.
 Simple descriptions of unusual or rare clinical cases without new findings will not be accepted for publication.
-Your case report should include the following sections: Abstract, Introduction, Case Presentation, Discussion, Acknowledgments, Authors’ Contribution, Conflict of Interest Disclosure, References, and Figure Legends.
+Your case report should include the following sections: Abstract, Introduction, Case Presentation, Discussion, Acknowledgments, Author Contributions, Conflicts of Interest Disclosure, References, and Figure Legends.
 For size limits of the manuscript, see the table above.

 Short communications report new observations of sufficient significance.
 Sections required are the same with original articles, except that the Results and Discussion sections may be combined.
 For size limits of the manuscript, see the table above.

 Review articles on recent developments in cell therapies with blood cells may be submitted, but generally, the BLOOD CELL THERAPY Editorial Board will invite contributions from experts in our scope (See About Blood Cell Therapy’s AIMS AND SCOPE).
 Review articles must cover the topic thoroughly and include appropriate references.
 Please note that review articles will be peer-reviewed before a final decision on publication is made.
-This article should include the following: Abstract, Acknowledgments, Authors’ Contribution, Conflict of Interest Disclosure, References, and Figure Legends.
+This article should include the following: Abstract, Acknowledgments, Author Contributions, Conflicts of Interest Disclosure, References, and Figure Legends.
 For size limits of manuscripts, see table above.

 BLOOD CELL THERAPY welcomes comments on manuscripts published in the journal.
 These should be addressed to the Editor-in-Chief.
 The editor reserves the right to edit the letters for clarity and appropriateness.
 A title is required, but no abstract is necessary.
 For the limits of the manuscript, see the table above.